HIPAA Requirements (Health Insurance Portability and Accountability Act of 1996)

-The role of the Department Head is to be aware of and ensure your department is in compliance with the requirements of the University regarding protection of health information, (PHI) as required by federal law.
-View the University's policy regarding HIPAA compliance.
+The role of the department head is to be aware of and ensure your department is in compliance with the requirements of the university regarding protected of health information (PHI) as required by federal law.
+View the university's policy regarding HIPAA compliance.

 Your first responsibility as a department head under HIPAA is to find out whether or not you must comply with the privacy and/or security components of HIPAA.
-If you do not know, contact the University’s Information Security Officer to find out.
-Some departments have a significant amount of involvement with student, staff, faculty HIPAA-protected information; others may have very little.
+If you do not know, contact the university’s information security officer to find out.
+Some departments have a significant amount of involvement with student, staff and faculty HIPAA-protected information; others may have very little.
 Regardless, it is important to know the key requirements of the law.